MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDevice.md

 ## DESCRIPTION

 The **Get-CMDevice** cmdlet gets a Configuration Manager device.
-By default it queries the **SMS_CM_RES_COLL_SMS00001** class.
-You can use the **Resource** or **CollectionMember** parameters to change the query class.
+By default it queries the **All Systems** collection.
+You can use the **Resource** or **CollectionMember** parameters to change the collection to be queried.
 Depending upon your role-based access in the site, you may need to use one of these other parameters.
-For example, if you don't have access to SMS00001, then by default this cmdlet returns zero results.<!-- 12549811 -->
+For example, if you don't have access to SMS00001 (All Systems collection), then by default this cmdlet returns zero results.<!-- 12549811 -->

 > [!NOTE]
 > Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
 For more information, see [getting started](/powershell/sccm/overview).